Alloyed (The Lord of the Rings: The Rings of Power): Music

+"Where the Shadows Lie"

-Fiona Apple sings the end credits song "Where the Shadows Lie", which is based on the Ring Verse poem from The Lord of the Rings.
+Fiona Apple sings the end credits song "Where the Shadows Lie", which is based on J. R. R. Tolkien's Ring Verse poem from The Lord of the Rings.

-A theme titled "Where the Shadows Lie" was introduced during the end credits of the first episode, and McCreary used a chord progression from it to represent Celebrimbor and mithril during the season.
+A theme titled "Where the Shadows Lie" was introduced during the end credits of the first episode, and composer Bear McCreary used a chord progression from it to represent Celebrimbor and mithril during the season.
 This episode reveals that "Where the Shadows Lie" is McCreary's theme for the Rings of Power and it is actually a song, featuring Tolkien's Ring Verse poem as lyrics: